-Definition 1 An n-Venn diagram \mathcal{V} has p-fold pseudo-symmetry with 1 if there is $a pie-slice making up 1/pth of <math>\mathcal{V}$ so that the rest of \mathcal{V} can be generated by repeatedly rotating the pie-slice and recolouring the curves according to a fixed permutation π .
-We call π the defining permutation, and refer to a diagram with this type of symmetry as (n, p)-pseudosymmetric.
+Definition 1.
+An n-Venn diagram \mathcal{V} has p-fold pseudo-symmetry with 1 if there is a pie-slice making up <math>1/pth of \mathcal{V} so that the rest of \mathcal{V} can be generated by repeatedly rotating the pie-slice and recolouring the curves according to a fixed permutation π .
+We call π the defining permutation, and refer to a diagram with this type of symmetry as (n, p)-pseudo-symmetric.

-The diagram in Figure 2 is (4, 2)-pseudo-symmetric, and the curves are labelled so that the permutation to be applied is (1234): since p = 2 the permutation is only applied once, to obtain the bottom half of the diagram from the top half.
+The diagram in Figure 2 is (4, 2)-pseudo-symmetric, and the curves are labelled so that the permutation to be applied is (1234): since p=2 the permutation is only applied once, to obtain the bottom half of the diagram from the top half.

 This idea forms a natural extension of traditionally symmetric Venn diagrams: there, a single pie-slice forming 1/nth of the diagram was rotated n times.
-This motivates a generalization of this idea to a Venn diagram with two parameters, namely n and p, and a similar process of generating the rest of the diagram from the pie-slice forming 1/pth of the diagram; namely copying the pie-slice and rotating the curve labels.
-Unlike symmetric Venn diagrams, however, pseudo-symmetric diagrams do not have the property that the last copy of the pie-slice, when rotated once more and the permutation applied to the curve labels, gives the first set of labels again (since p < n, applying $(12 \cdots n)$ exactly p times will not return a curve label to itself).
+Thus, we can generalize this idea to a Venn diagram with two parameters, namely n and p, and a similar process of generating the rest of the diagram from the pie-slice forming 1/pth of the diagram; namely copying the pie-slice and rotating the curve labels.
+However, unlike symmetric Venn diagrams, pseudo-symmetric diagrams do not have the property that permuting the labels of the last pie-slice will yield the labelling of the first pie-slice since applying $(1 \ 2 \cdots n)$ exactly p < n times will not return a curve label to itself.